Lectionary Bible Studies and Sermons

 Second, we possess the image of the person from heaven here and now, in that his Spirit has taken residence in our being; he possesses us.
 Christ's being is now infusing us.
 We are infilled with the Spirit of God.
 As we trust in the renewing power of the indwelling Spirit, so we are changed into the likeness of our risen Lord; we become like Christ.

-The Bible encourages us to put on that image, to be it if you like.
+The Bible encourages us to put on that image, to be it, if you like.
 We must therefore ask, what does this exhortation imply in every-day practical terms?
 What does it mean to "bear" the likeness of Christ in our own bodies?

 Paul doesn't actually tell us what he means, but his words are surely ethical in nature.
-In v58 he concludes with an ethical punch-line.
+In v58 Paul concludes with an ethical punch-line.
 Seeing you are like the man from heaven, "stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord."
 Bearing the image of our risen Lord involves living for God in our personal walk with him, in the love of the brotherhood and in our outreach to broken humanity.
 In simple terms, it is discipleship.
-Alive through our union with Christ, we are motivated to live a life worthy of our Lord.
-We are prompted to bear the image of our risen Lord.

 Discussion